puppetlabs/puppet-docs/source/guides/installation.markdown

 Installing Puppet
 -----

-Find instructions for your operating system below, or install from gem or source if your OS doesn't have specific instructions.
+The best way to install Puppet varies by operating system.
+Use the links below to skip to your OS's instructions.

-- <a href="#enterprise-linux">Enterprise Linux</a>
+- <a href="#enterprise-linux-and-derivatives">Enterprise Linux (and Derivatives)</a>
 - <a href="#debian-and-ubuntu">Debian and Ubuntu</a>
 - <a href="#fedora">Fedora</a>
 - <a href="#mac-os-x">Mac OS X</a>